 - Select the deployment method

-Your Services & add-ins area should now show the Phish Hook add-in:
+Your add-ins area should now show the Phish Hook add-in:

 Removing Centrally Deployed Add-in

-If you wish to completely remove the Add-in from your Microsoft 365 (formerly Office 365) account, first, follow the above instructions to access your Office 365 Admin "Services & Add-ins".
+If you wish to completely remove the Add-in from your Microsoft 365 (formerly Office 365) account, first, follow the above instructions to access your Office 365 Admin "Add-ins" section.

-Locate the Phish Hook button in the list and select it by clicking the corresponsing row.
+Locate the Phish Hook button in the list and select it by clicking the corresponding row.

 When presented with the following image, select "Remove add-in" which is usually found at the button right of the screen.